shirrumon/kotlin/kotlin-native/runtime/src/custom_alloc/README.md

 for the given size can fit the requested allocation.
 If that is not the case, a different page for that size category is requested from the shared allocation space.
-The requested page can either be readily available (already prepared by the GC thread), or it might need to be swept first, or it might be newly created.
+The requested page can either be readily available (already prepared by the GC thread) or it might be newly created.

 The GC thread has a new responsibility when using this allocator: While the mutator threads are paused at the start of GC, the GC thread must prepare the